pblack/docs/content/setting-up-a-site/front-matter-templates.md

 The **"Label"** is the user friendly text shown above the input field.
 If this is left blank we will do our best to guess the label.

 The **"Description" **gives more context to the user about the expected input.

+### Field Types

+As it stands, Forestry supports 11 field types, with more on the way.
+The currently supported field types with their specific configurations are as follows:

+*   Text
+*   Textarea
+*   Number

+*   Minimum
+*   Maximum
+*   Step

+*   Toggle
+*   Date
+*   Image/File Upload
+*   Gallery/Multi-file Upload
+*   Tag List
+*   Sorted List
+*   Field Group
+*   Field Group List

+Each of these fields have the